 “While accountancy is a demanding profession, it’s important for all of us to understand when stress becomes unmanageable and how to seek more formal support.
 We would encourage all members of the community to use resources supplied by their employer, as well as those available from caba and other support charities.”

-The charity is re-prioritising its services and moving to a digital-first approach, to ensure training and support are highly accessible for all ICAEW members and their families, including a new website with easy access to mental health resources.
+The charity has re-prioritised its services and moved to a digital-first approach, to ensure training and support are highly accessible for all ICAEW members and their families.
+This has included changing its website to provide easy access to mental health resources.

-ICAEW works with CABA to promote the mental health of chartered accountants and their families producing articles, guides, webinars, videos and events.
-We showcase a selection of these on this page.
+ICAEW works with caba to promote the mental health of chartered accountants and their families.
+Take a look through these articles, guides, webinars and events.

 Hear a panel of guests dissect the latest headlines and provide expert analysis on the top stories from across the world of business, finance and accountancy.Find out more